ri-yad-a/Locationary/README.md

-To run this program using the .jar file for this project, navigate to the location of the .jar file and run the following command:
+To run this program using the existing .jar file in this repository, navigate to the location of the .jar file and run the following command: